oluwasegunOgunrinola/Sales-Report-Interactive-Dashboard-With-Microsoft-Excel-/README.md

 There is a lot more to explore using many different skills of data analytics, such as data cleaning, data modeling, data visualization, problem solving, design thinking, data presentation, and more!

-# Download pdf. and pbix. file for the detailed and comprehensive report
+# Download pdf. file for the detailed and comprehensive report